Introduction Gantry Girder

 Required shear capacity of weld, Weld is required to connect the channel to the top flange of the T-beam.

-Capacity of 1 mm long weld.
+The capacity of 1 mm long weld.

 For shop welding,